davidgasquez/handbook/Checklist.md

 # Checklist

 Checklists are an essential component of high-quality processes, e.g. in aviation, medicine or construction.
 [Checklists provide a seemingly mix of freedom and expectation — and also to measure progress toward common goals](https://emilie.substack.com/p/the-swim-class-checklist).
+If you did a sequence of actions 3 times, make it a checklist!

 ## [How To Build A Checklist](http://projectmanagementhacks.com/how-to-build-a-checklist/)